allocats/cat-alyze/README.md

 # cat-alayze

 My personal build system for C projects.
 Why?
 You might ask, well I got tired of writing makefiles over and over again, and CMake was not very appealing to me.
 I love working in Rust, so I thought why not build a Cargo like system for C!
-It is multithreaded, allowing for parallel compilation, it makes use of AVX2 SIMD as well as my own AVX2 powered arena allocator.
-I will add SSE and manual vectorisation as fallbacks for SIMD operations, I want to finish rewriting the lexer into a SIMD powered lexer first, and improve the overall performance.
+It is multithreaded, allowing for parallel compilation, it makes use of an AVX2 SIMD powered arena allocator.
+I will add SSE and manual vectorisation as fallbacks for SIMD operations, and improve the overall performance.
 General improvements to compatability and fallbacks will come in the future as well.

 ## Quick Start